T4ctica1YT/SMW-Remastered-Webport/README.md

 - Debug mode is enabled by default (Kinda), Press N in game to fly

-I didnt find anything else wrong so yeah have fun ig
+I didnt find anything else wrong but if you do report it in the issues tab pls so i can fix it

+have fun ig

-# Credits (From the OG game files)
+# Credits.txt (From the OG game files)

 --Super Mario World Remastered